openops/mom/planning/push_notifications.md

 4. Click Create.

-Open a editor and create a file called notify.js and paste in the following, replacing the Sender key(API KEY) and device registration id(s) with yours.
+Open an editor and create a file called notify.js and paste in the following, replacing the Sender key(API KEY) and device registration id(s) with yours.

 node-gcm is required : `npm install node-gcm`